JimBledsoe/Learning-computer-science/content/class-v-object/README.md

 Finally we empty the backpack, and inspect the main compartment and see that it is indeed empty.

-This is what we woudl see if we run this code with a javascript interpreter like Node.js.
+This is what we would see if we run this code with a javascript interpreter like Node.js.

 ### **`Console output from Node.js`**